The Beginner’s Dilemma

-My experience points to one of the major wine disconnects I wrote about in the last post; that wine as a fermented beverage smells like a host of other things and that presupposes complexity which in turn results in intimidation on the part of the beginning taster.
-The answer to this conundrum may be as simple as perception and recognition in the form of olfactory and taste memory.
+My experience points to one of the major wine disconnects–that wine as a fermented beverage can smell like a great deal of things which can confuse and/or intimidate the beginning taster.
+The answer to this conundrum may be as simple as perception and recognition, and developing and improving one’s olfactory and taste memory.

-What’s missing then is the awareness that there is a key visual component to smell and taste memory, specifically that there’s an internal image connected to practically all smell and taste memories.
-I’ve written about the image-olfactory connection several times previously but suffice to say that all the professional tasters I’ve worked with on my project, without exception, use images in some form or another to identify aromas and flavors when they taste wine.
-Said images range from two-dimensional still photographs all the way to multi-sensory panoramic life-size movies.
-At this point I’ll go as far to say that if you can’t create an image for something you are smelling or tasting in a glass of wine, you probably won’t be able to recognize it.
+I’ve written about the image-olfactory connection several times previously, but suffice to say that practically all the professional tasters—and students–I’ve worked with over the years use images in some form or another to identify aromas and flavors when they smell and taste wine.
+These range from two-dimensional internal still images all the way to multi-sensory panoramic life-size movies.
+At this point, I’ll go as far to say that if you can’t create an image for something you are smelling or tasting in a glass of wine, you probably won’t be able to recognize it.

 Front Loading and the Basic Set